out-bit/bandicoot/docs/gettingstarted.rst

 outit CLI Basics

-The help command will display all the available actions available to run.
+The help command will display all the commands available to run.

 .. sourcecode:: bash